-ICF/MR Intermediate Care Facility - Includes physician and nursing services, dental, vision, hearing, lab, dietary, recreational, social services, psychological, habilitation, and active treatment for the mentally retarded.
+ICF/MR Intermediate Care Facility - Includes physician and nursing services, dental, vision, hearing, lab, dietary, recreational, social services, psychological, habilitation, and active treatment for persons with a developmental disability.
 Requires physician or psychiatrist certification.

 Prescription Drugs - Includes dispensed on an ambulatory basis by a pharmacy, family planning supplies, diabetic supplies, vitamins for children, and prenatal vitamins.
 Not covered: Drugs for weight gain/loss, cosmetic purposes, hair growth, fertility, less than effective drugs and experimental drugs.
 Hemophilia blood factors and hepatitis C virus related drugs are covered by Medicaid FFS.
-Call the WVMMIS HelpDesk at 1.888.483.0797 to help you find a pharmacy or to find out if your pharmacy is in network.
+Call the WVMMIS HelpDesk at 1-888-483-0797 to help you find a pharmacy or to find out if your pharmacy is in network.
 You can also find this information at wwmmis.com.